Lela (cannon): History

 Despite having a lot of artillery and firearms, the weapons of Malacca were mostly and mainly purchased from the Javanese and Gujarati, where the Javanese and Gujarati were the operators of the weapons.
 In the early 16th century, before the Portuguese arrival, the Malays were a people who lacked firearms.
-The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they do not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
+The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they did not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
 As recorded in Sejarah Melayu:Setelah datang ke Melaka, maka bertemu, ditembaknya dengan meriam.
 Maka segala orang Melaka pun hairan, terkejut mendengar bunyi meriam itu.
 Katanya, "Bunyi apa ini, seperti guruh ini?".
 Maka meriam itu pun datanglah mengenai orang Melaka, ada yang putus lehernya, ada yang putus tangannya, ada yang panggal pahanya.
 Maka bertambahlah hairannya orang Melaka melihat fi'il bedil itu.
 Katanya: "Apa namanya senjata yang bulat itu maka dengan tajamnya maka ia membunuh?"

 After (the Portuguese) coming to Malacca, then met (each other), they shot (the city) with cannon.
 So all the people of Malacca were surprised, shocked to hear the sound of the cannon.
 They said, "What is this sound, like thunder?".
 Then the cannon came about the people of Malacca, some lost their necks, some lost their arms, some lost their thighs.
 The people of Malacca were even more astonished to see the effect of the gun.
 They said: "What is this weapon called that is round, yet is sharp enough to kill?"

-Asia Portuguesa by Manuel de Faria y Sousa recorded a similar story, although not as spectacular as described in Sejarah Melayu.
+Lendas da India by Gaspar Correia and Asia Portuguesa by Manuel de Faria y Sousa confirmed Sejarah Melayu's account.
+Both recorded a similar story, although not as spectacular as described in Sejarah Melayu.
 The Epic of Hang Tuah narrates a Malaccan expedition to the country of Rum (the Ottoman Empire) to buy bedil (guns) and large meriam (cannons) after their first encounter with the Portuguese in 1509 CE, indicating their shortage of firearms and gunpowder weapons.

-In 1600 CE, lela cannons are becoming more common in the archipelago.
-Several renowned foundries of the region are Terengganu in Malay peninsula, Gresik in Java, and Minangkabau lands of interior Sumatra, at Brunei and Banjarmasin in Borneo, Sulu in Southern Philippines, Makassar in Sulawesi, and Aceh.
+The Malaccan expedition to Rum (Ottoman Turks) to buy cannons never actually happened, it was only mentioned in the fictitious literature Hikayat Hang Tuah, which in reality was based on the sending of a series of Acehnese embassies to the Ottoman Empire in the 16th century.In 1600 CE, lela cannons were becoming more common in the archipelago.
+Several renowned foundries of the region were Terengganu in the Malay peninsula, Gresik in Java, and the Minangkabau lands of interior Sumatra, at Brunei and Banjarmasin in Borneo, Sulu in Southern Philippines, Makassar in Sulawesi, and Aceh.

-Lela is also used in Banjarese fortified raft called kotta mara.
-The kotta mara can be used as floating battery or as water castle.
-Rectangular kotta mara can be equipped with 12 lela, while the kotta mara with corner bastions could mount 16 lela.
+Lela were also used in Banjarese fortified raft called kotta mara.
+The kotta mara could be used as floating battery or as a water castle.
+Rectangular kotta mara could be equipped with 12 lela, while the kotta mara with corner bastions could mount 16 lela.

-Lela is mounted on the apilan (gunshield) of Malay war and piratical prahu.
+Lela were mounted on the apilan (gunshield) of Malay war and piratical prahu.
 Sunting apilan is the name given to two lelas or light guns standing on the gun-shield of a heavy gun.